-Mother’s Day is coming up and having a mom in assisted living can put some limitations on the gifts you can get her.
+Mother’s Day is coming up, and having a mom in assisted living may put some limitations on the gifts you can get her.
 Fortunately, even with some practical limitations, there are a lot of options for giving your mother something that will be special to her.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Anything that gives the room more character or serves as a reminder for loved ones can make your mom’s stay in assisted living feel that much more comfortable and meaningful.
 So, think about crafts or other creative decorations you or the grandkids can make to spruce up the space and provide your mom with colorful keepsakes of the family she loves.

 Persistent aches and pains can cause seniors to crave more and more relief with each passing year.
 A warming pillow or a massage pillow can add comfort to your mom’s life while adhering to her new home’s style.
 These kinds of gifts are particularly handy because they fit in all kinds of nooks — behind the neck or lower back, alongside a hip, between the knees, etc. — and can be used while seated or lying down.

 Don’t allow mobility issues to stop your mom from moving around her suite comfortably.
 With accessories like an able tray, mom can get up and down more easily.
 These trays can attach to a sofa or recliner, and with the additional handle, they can provide balance and support when standing up or sitting down.
 The attached tray can hold an iPad, a drink, or a remote control, making these the perfect home accessory for the mobility challenged.